Scattering theory for subcritical wave equation with inverse square potential: Introduction

-Now, we outline the proof of these theorems and make of some suitable reduction.
+Now, we outline the proof of Theorem \ref{main 2} and do a few suitable reductions.
 For the case of $a>0$, the proof is similar to the case $a=0$ of \cite{shenhdradial}.
 In fact, one can show the energy flux estimates on the light cones by using the energy flux formula

 By making use of the characteristic line method, one can show Theorem \ref{main 1} holds since in this case $a \frac{u}{|x|^2}$ is a defocusing term with a good spatial decay.
 Next, for the solution with weighted energy, one can show the scattering results by utilizing the energy distribution estimates